nagyist/opendialog-dev-environment/README.md

 `git clone git@github.com:opendialogai/opendialog.git opendialog`

-+ Clone the OpenDialog Deploy package (i.e. this package), in a directory named `opendialog-deploy`.
++ Clone the OpenDialog Deploy package (i.e. this package), in a directory named `opendialog-development-environment`.

-`git clone git@github.com:opendialogai/opendialog-deploy.git`
+`git clone git@github.com:opendialogai/opendialog-dev-environment.git`

 + The folder structure should be (the names of the directories are important, if you change them to match your project name please follow through in all the other parts mentioned in this doc):

   ```
      + od-app
      ++ opendialog
-     ++ opendialog-deploy
+     ++ opendialog-development-environment
    ```

-+ Create a copy of `opendialog-deploy/nginx/sites/opendialog.conf.example` in the same directory, and create `opendialog.conf` (or your own app name).
++ Create a copy of `opendialog-development-environment/nginx/sites/opendialog.conf.example` in the same directory, and create `opendialog.conf` (or your own app name).
 This is your new vhost file, that handles nginx config.
   Make sure the `server_name` is using the URL you want to use locally and that `root` is pointing to the correct directory (the `public` directory of the OpenDialog application cloned from GitHub).
 If you are not changing any of the defaults no change is required.
 + Add the server name that you defined in the nginx configuration to /etc/hosts (e.g. `127.0.0.1 opendialog.test` )
 + Copy `env.example` to `.env`.